-Frankly, the debate could continue into the early hours any time it’s raised, with as many different answers and conclusions as there are participants.
-But there’s something more important wrapped up in this, and that’s the question of what exactly it means to be “Prime”, and just how important that traditional definition is anyway in the modern world of property investment.
+The debate on where markets will grow the most within markets could continue into the early hours, with as many different conclusions as there are participants.
+But there’s something more important wrapped up in this, and that’s the question of what exactly it means to be “prime”, and just how important that traditional definition is in the modern world of property investment.

-The bastions of Prime Central London have certainly been rewarding for real estate investors for as many years as we might care to remember.
-Some of Britain’s most wealthy lineages have built their fortunes on the rising value of this land, and in more recent years investors from across the world have benefited from strong and steady capital appreciation and, perhaps more importantly, the promise of secure and stable investment that this part of the London market has guaranteed.
+The bastions of prime central London have certainly been rewarding for real estate investors for as many years as we might care to remember.
+Some of Britain’s most wealthy lineages have built their fortunes on the rising value of this land, and in more recent years investors from across the world have benefited from strong and steady capital appreciation and, perhaps more importantly, the promise of a secure and stable investment that this part of the London market has guaranteed.